-PSYCH-46 ABNORMAL PSYCHOLOGY 3.0 UNITS
+PSYCH-46 ABNORMAL PSYCHOLOGY 3.0 UNITSTransferable to CSU

 This course introduces the scientific study of psychopathology and atypical behaviors, broadly defined.
 Students investigate abnormal behavior from a variety of perspectives including biological, psychological, and sociocultural approaches.
 An integrative survey of theory and research in abnormal behavior, and intervention and prevention strategies for psychological disorders are also introduced.